thephpleague/csv/docs/9.0/reader/index.md

 ### Usage with a specified header

-If a header offset is specified, the found header record will be combine to each CSV record to return an associated array whose keys are composed of the header values.
-In addition, the header record will be removed from the iteration.
+If a header offset was specified using the `setHeaderOffset` method

+- The found header record is:
+    - combined to each CSV record to return an associated array whose keys are composed of the header values.
+    - removed from the returned iterator.
+- The returned records are normalized to the number of fields contained in the header record
+    - Missing fields are added with `null` content.
+    - Extra fields are truncated.

 ~~~php
 <?php